Pseudocerotidae

 Pseudocerotidae is a family of flatworms which includes the Bedford's flatworm.
 Pseudocerotidae are simple organisms categorized by their oval bodies and tentacles and bright colors.
 They use the cilia to glide along surfaces.
 Most commonly referred to as marine flatworms, closely related to the orders Macrostomorpha and Lecithoepitheliata.
 These organisms have very complex reproductive systems, no blood systems or organs for gas exchange, a simple brain and are hermaphroditic.

 Habitat

 Coral reefs are common habitats for many species of pseudocerotidae.

 Due to the anthropogenic transportation of non-native marine species, their species can be found all around the world in tropical and subtropical waters near coral reefs, shallow reefs, deep waters, water surfaces and in aquaculture areas.
 The most biodiverse areas with these species are the Caribbean and Indo-Pacific regions.

 Diet

-The feeding methods of pseudocerotidae are most intriguing, due to their soft bodies and slow movements they must prey on other organisms with little to no movement.
+Because of their soft bodies and slow movements, pseudocerotidae must prey on organisms with little to no movement.
 This is why their diet is composed of scavenging for various sponges, other stationary or dead invertebrates.
 They use their sensory detectors to chemically sense their food.
 The food is digested before entering the body.
 Then the food travels through their pharynx, "...which can then grow to be the size of the whole flatworm".